General COVID-19 Guidelines

 Cohort groups are a way for individuals to participate in a sport or physical activity in close proximity to others.

 - Cohorts help to mitigate risk of widespread transmission by limiting the number of individuals in close contact.
-In Stage 2, 50-person mini-leagues can be formed in a cohort group for sports or physical activity that involve participant interaction at a distance of less than 2 metres.

 - The 50-person sport cohort maximum includes coaches/staff, instructors, participants from multiple teams, officials, and volunteers.
 Each mini-league can be comprised of multiple teams, but still only a total of 50 individuals who are limited to that cohort of 50 only.